Jeremiah 17:12-13

 True security and honor come from the Lord, while abandoning Him leads to disgrace and spiritual death.

-12 A glorious throne, set on high from the beginning, is the place of our sanctuary.
+12 A glorious throne, exalted from the beginning, is the place of our sanctuary.

-13 Yahweh, the hope of Israel, all who forsake you will be disappointed.
-Those who depart from me will be written in the earth, because they have forsaken Yahweh, the spring of living waters.
+13 O LORD, the hope of Israel, all who abandon You will be put to shame.
+All who turn away will be written in the dust, for they have abandoned the LORD, the fountain of living water.

 True security and honor come from the LORD, while abandoning Him leads to disgrace and spiritual death.